opentrack/opentrack/README.md

 # Building opentrack from source

-On Windows, use either mingw-w64 MS Visual Studio 2015 Update 3 or newer.
+On Windows, use either mingw-w64 or MS Visual Studio 2015 Update 3/newer.
 On other platforms use GNU or LLVM.
 Refer to [Visual C++ 2015 build instructions](https://github.com/opentrack/opentrack/wiki/Building-under-MS-Visual-C------2015).